pranav-prakash/RokuCast/README.md

 * Spoof user agent to mobile (see previous paragraph).
 Some websites have switched to blob method of playback which doesn't embed the video URL directly in the DOM, instead having it point to a localstorage object.
 Switching to mobile seems to alleviate this.
 * Note that YouTube (and maybe vimeo/dailymotion) is one of the sites that does that, so if you want to cast YouTube videos using this, spoof your user-agent.
 Of course YouTube has its own app for Roku with cast support, so you could just use that.

+If that doesn't help, open an issue and I'll look into it.

 ## Todo: